 The tsunami response is more showcase than circus, based simply on the facts of what has happened and the humanitarian disaster that has been averted.
-Depending Darfur, Kitgum and Ituri are a world away from the tsunami response, but the key issue of 'missing stakeholders' is still fundamental on the lessons we apply now about adequate resourcing and accountability, it could come to be seen as a clear demonstration of what is possible.
-As such, it could mark a key step towards more accountable, betterquality responses - responses that elicit more pride than shame.
+Depending on the lessons we apply now about adequate resourcing and accountability, it could come to be seen as a clear demonstration of what is possible.
+As such, it could mark a key step towards more accountable, better-quality responses - responses that elicit more pride than shame.